rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

-"The Area" lies on the other side of a crystal spike
+"The Area" lies on the other side of a place the The Obsidian Peak.
+A series of spline-like mountains of obsidian and granite.
+It twists and winds while leaving hundreds of feet overhead of rock and sky.
+The party must make a series of (2-4) navigation checks based on how good they do DC 14 Surv Check, if they fail everyone must make a DC 13 Dexterity Save or take 1d6 Slashing damage from having to do various maneuvers.
+After arriv

 ---
 <span style="color:#ffff00">Session Reminders: </span>